 - Fortune 500 company in litigation challenging on constitutional grounds the designation of a chemical as a carcinogen under Proposition 65.

 - Trade associations as amici curiae in series of lawsuits addressing federal preemption under Title II of the Clean Air Act.

 - Electric power company in defense of citizen suit claims under the Clean Air Act.

 - Trade association in litigation challenging a rulemaking by the US EPA and NHTSA setting greenhouse gas and fuel economy standards for heavy-duty trailers.

-- Vehicle manufacturers in litigation challenging a rulemaking by the California Air Resources Board related to onboard diagnostics and recall authority.
+- Vehicle manufacturers in litigation challenging a rulemaking by the CARB related to onboard diagnostics and recall authority.

 - JD, Harvard Law School, 2009, cum laude

 - BA, Washington University in St. Louis, 2006, summa cum laude

 - District of Columbia